Bali, Indonesia Travel Tips Guide

 Transportation in Bali

-Most countries (140) including the USA, can get a 30-day free entry stamp but cannot extend.
+Most countries (140), including the USA, can get a 30-day free entry stamp but cannot extend it.
 Passports should be valid for 6 months.
-Always double check to make sure rules and regulations have not changed.
+Always double-check to make sure rules and regulations have not changed.

 Cars & Scooters